AbhayPai/drupal9-starter/README.md

 # Lando Setup with Drupal 9

+## Prerequisite for this is installation of lando in development machine are:
+1. Docker
+2. Lando

-## Prerequisite for this is installation of lando in development machine.
-This project also includes continuos integration of probo with drupal 9.
+## This project also includes continuos integration of probo with drupal 9.

 ### Step 1: Clone this respository
 ```sh